🇲🇽

 Very Common

-Arroz rojo and many Mexican soups are very often cooked in chicken stock rather than water — assume meat-based liquid unless the kitchen confirms otherwise.
-Caldo de pollo is the default stock in traditional home and restaurant cooking.
-Pozole, sopa de lima, and various caldos that appear vegetable-based are routinely made with chicken or pork stock.
-Modern city kitchens and dedicated vegan cafés differ significantly from this pattern.
+Arroz rojo and many Mexican soups are very often cooked in chicken stock rather than water.
+Assume meat-based liquid unless the kitchen confirms otherwise.
+Pozole, sopa de lima, and various caldos that appear vegetable-based are very often made with chicken or pork stock.
+Modern city kitchens and dedicated vegan cafes differ significantly from this pattern.

 Crema, queso y mantequilla